acode/cli/README.md

 };
 ```

-# Running Your Microservices as Background Workers
+# Running Your APIs as Background Workers

 To run any StdLib service as a background worker (immediately returns a
   response, runs function after), simply append ":bg" to the URL before